coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/stake-btc-guide.md

 ![btc-staking-on-core](../../../../static/img/native-staking/updated-ui/staking-guide-7.png)
 </p>

-9. Note that the **Reward Address on Core Chain** is pulled from the connected Core wallet.
+9. Note that the **Reward Address on Core** is pulled from the connected Core wallet.
 You should connect the Core wallet with the same address on which you want to receive staking rewards in CORE tokens.
 10. Click **Confirm** to complete the transaction.

 ### Confirm OP\_Return Output